 Rinse with water until no debris remains.
 Using a soft brush is a smart idea.

-Delta touch faucets are designed to be simple faucets with few features.
+Touch kitchen faucets are designed to be simple and convenient to use.
 This makes them easy to use and install.
 However, if something is wrong with the faucet, the faucet has limited options to communicate with the user.
 In this case, the faucet will flash a red light.
 This lets the user know that there is a problem and that they should call for help.
 An LED indicator light on the Delta touch faucet indicates whether the faucet is functioning properly or not.
 It also gives the user an explanation of what to do if there is a problem:

 A solid red indicator means the system is in warning mode.
 Replace the batteries as soon as possible.
 At this point, the LED light is solid red when the water is on.
 The LED light flashes every five seconds when the faucet is off.
 The touch faucet still functions normally.